tiltedphoques/gitbook-wiki/guides/client-setup/using-vortex-mod-manager-vmm/playing-skyrim-together-reborn/before-we-begin.md

 {% hint style="warning" %}
 Read the [playguide](../../../../general-information/playguide.md) to learn how to properly complete quests with your friends!

-If you want to do quests with your friends, you must first read the [playguide](../../../../general-information/playguide.md).
 {% endhint %}

 #### Onwards to the next step!